10 min read

 5) Check under the hood

 If you are savvy under the hood, don’t be afraid to pull the oil dipstick and look for dirty fluid and check the oil levels.
 Dark, sludgy deposits are a possible indicator of infrequent oil changes or contaminated oil and should be brought up with your salesperson.
-Moreover, when you pop the hood of the car pay attention to any overpowering odours which are typically signs of a leak.
+Moreover, when you pop the hood of the car pay attention to any overpowering odors which are typically signs of a leak.
 Speaking of leaks, take note of any drops or leaks while the car is turned on and parked, as that indicates a leaking hose or valve.